 Wake up early and start the day with a cup of tea.
 After that we will take an 11 km jeep adventure to Tiger Hill to see the sun rise majestically over Kangchenjunga.

 At 2590 meters this is the highest point in the area and quite popular for its spectacular views of the sun rise over the snowy mountain peaks of Mount Kangchenjunga at dawn and glides down to the valleys and rivers.
-You will note this as one of your favorite moments in India, as you are mesmerized by the beauty of the sunlight changing the colors of the peaks, spreading red , pink and orange shades around them.
-If we get lucky today and the skies are crystal clear, you will cast your sights on Mount Everest the highest and most famous peak in the world which is just 100 miles away.
+You will note this as one of your favorite moments in India, as you are mesmerized by the beauty of the sunlight changing the colors of the peaks, spreading red, pink and orange shades around them.
+If we get lucky today and the skies are crystal clear, you will catch sight of Mount Everest the highest and most famous peak in the world which is just 100 miles away.
 Before going back to the hotel for breakfast we will visit the Ghoom monastery.
 This monastery is known locally as the Yiga Choeling Monastery of Ghoom and is one of the oldest Tibetan Buddhist monasteries in the area of Darjeeling.
-Constructed in 1850 by Lama Sherab Gyatso a monk and a famous astrologer and owned by the sect called the Yellow Hat or the Gelupka.
+It was constructed in 1850 by Lama Sherab Gyatso a monk and a famous astrologer and owned by the sect called the Yellow Hat or the Gelupka.
 The main pull to this site is actually the 15-foot model of the Lord Buddha otherwise called the Gyalwa Shampa and The Maitreya Buddha meaning the “Buddha of the future or the Coming Buddha”.

 After eating breakfast we will travel to the railway station at Darjeeling and take a coveted ride on the infamous Darjeeling Toy Train to Kurseong (31 Km).
 It is one of the three Mountain Railways of India that were confirmed as a UNESCO World Heritage Site.
 When you are on board this enthralling, 2ft-wide gauge toy train that was built in the 19th century, the route will certainly capture your attention for the full three hours.
 The small coaches are pulled by a blue Glasgow-built steam engine up the precipitous mountains, over out of this world scenic landscapes and through heart throbbing curves and inclines with the use of simple engineering cleverness and innovative skills.
 You will have a wonderful experience as the whistle blows and the smoke swirls.
 The train jangles along at 6mph on a track that stretches along the narrow streets of Darjeeling’s in such a close proximity to the markets and houses that you can easily catch a snack on the way.